icann/rst-idn-test-labels/README.md

-that links to the test labels, every time a new version of the test labels is released, a [new version of the test specs](https://github.com/icann/rst-test-specs?tab=readme-ov-file#releasing-a-new-version) must also be released, in order to incorporate the new URL.
+that links to the test labels, every time a new version of the test labels is released, a [new version of the test specs](https://github.com/icann/rst-test-specs?tab=readme-ov-file#releasing-a-new-version) should also be released, in order to incorporate the new URL.

 ## See Also